Ayms/node-Tor/README.md

 Each peer is implementing the Tor protocol (Onion proxy and Onion router) and the ORDB function.

+The ORDB function consists in relaying the anonymized messages between a Peer A and a Peer B.

 The standalone js code is loaded using http://peersm.com/peersm or can be installed as a bookmarklet from [standalone](https://github.com/Ayms/node-Tor/tree/master/min)

 Each peer generates a public/private key and a corresponding self-signed certificate (ID certificate), its fingerprint (or ID) is the hash of the DER format of its public key.
 In what follows 'modulus' is the modulus of the public key (128 B).